thebrackett/devterm-a04/TWEAKS.md

 sudo systemctl disable armbian-hardware-optimize sudo systemctl diesable lightdm
 ```

+## Don't require password for `sudo` commands (NOT RECOMMENDED)

+This is purely because I am lazy and don't like typing out my password every time I want to run a command as root.
+This is _NOT_ recommended, especially if you bring your system out with you/travel/have sensitive information.

+Again, let me be clear: if you are inexperienced or do not know what you are doing, _DO NOT_ do this.
+This _WILL_ make your system less secure.

+Open the sudoers file with visudo:

 ```shell
 # When prompted, I recommend nano, but any text editor will do